thedges/PS2RagStatus/README.md

 ![alt text](https://github.com/thedges/PS2RagStatus/blob/main/PS2RagStatus-2.jpg "Sample Photo")

 # Errors
-If the component detects any issues with the creation of the core DMO objects (RagFileUDMO__dlm or AiGroundingFileRefCustom__dlm), an error message like the following will be displayed
+If the component detects any issues with the creation of the core DMO objects (RagFileUDMO__dlm or AiGroundingFileRefCustom__dlm), an error message like the following will be displayed:

 ![alt text](https://github.com/thedges/PS2RagStatus/blob/main/PS2RagStatus-Error.jpg "Error")